dccarter/cxy/docs/docs.md

 * `null` can be assigned to an optional variable, marking is not having a value
 * builtin function `Some` can be used to create an optional value, `None` can be used to create an invalid optional value.
-* Optional implements the truthy `!!` operator which returns true of the optional has a valid value.
+* Optional implements the truthy `!!` operator which returns true if the optional has a valid value.
 * Implements the dereference operator `*` which returns the underlying optional value.